jreiche/aeo_radar/E_2_Sentinel_1_multitemporal_RGB_generation.md

 var s1_median_2019Q1 = s1_collection.filterDate('2019-01-01','2019-04-01').median();
 var s1_median_2020Q1 = s1_collection.filterDate('2020-01-01','2020-04-01').median();
 ```
-Feel free to print the results and look at the output in the console (e.g. via: _print('s1_median_2018Q1:',s1_median_2018Q1)_).
+Print the results and look at the output in the console (e.g. via: _print('s1_median_2018Q1:',s1_median_2018Q1)_).

-As you see the median was calculated for each band separately.
+### 3. Multitemporal Senintel-1 image
-Now select the VV polarization and rename the band to better localize it later.
-Afterwards merge all single VV bands of the median composites in one multiband Image.
+Select the VV polarization and rename the band to better localize it later.
+Afterwards merge all single VV backscatter images of the median composites in one multiband Image.

 ```java
 // Select from each median composite the VV polarisation and rename this corresponding to the time period